Italiansrus.com Your guide to Italy & Italian Culture

 At each side of the church main door it is preferable to put two little olive trees as a symbol of good luck.

-For people who get married for the second time, the Roman Catholic religion doesn't allow a second religious Catholic wedding.
+For people who get married for the second time, the Roman Catholic religion doesn't allow a second religious Catholic wedding1.
 Therefore the ceremony will take place at the town hall, so in a more discreet atmosphere, with a small wedding party and usually the bride doesn't dress in white or with a veil.

 * Does the groom still carry a piece of iron in his pants?